svandenhout/EveryMarket/README.md

 the project has 2 models, User and product.
-Both models are used to get, post, update and delete from their respective databases.
+Both models are used to get, post, update and delete from their respective tables.

 Sketches
 --------

-will upload sketches :)
+need to upload some sketches..